FREE Case Review (866) 588-0600

 Can I Get Into Trouble for Retracting My Statement?

-The law gives people the option of retracting or withdrawing a statement made to a police officer or other law enforcement official.
-However, even when a statement is retracted because it was untrue or a lie, a prosecutor can still charge a defendant with a crime and face criminal prosecution.
+The law allows people to retract or withdraw a statement made to a police officer or other law enforcement official.
+However, even when a statement is retracted because it is untrue or a lie, a prosecutor can still charge a defendant with a crime and face criminal prosecution.

 Is a Witness Statement Confidential?